jgwerner/docs/ISSUE_TEMPLATE.md

 ## General Support

-If you're looking for general support, please utilize our Slack community channel [https://3bladescommunity.slack.com/) rather than GitHub Issues.
-(You can sign up [here](https://slackin-pypmyuhqds.now.sh/) if you haven't done so).
+If you're looking for general support, please utilize our [Slack Community channel](https://3bladescommunity.slack.com).
+You can sign up [here](https://slack.3blades.io/) if you haven't done so,

-## New Issue Check List for Fixes

-Use the following check list to make sure your issue is opened properly.

-- [ ] I have documented what installation method was used, such as Docker, as well as other relevant configuration settings.
-- [ ] I have checked 3blades logs for python stacktraces and included it here as text if any.
-- [ ] I have reproduced the issue with the latest released version of 3Blades.
-- [ ] I searched for open and closed issues for a similar one, but did not see any.
-- [ ] I have documented expected result, actual result and steps to reproduce error.

 ## New Issue Check List for Features